joshhaug/joshhaug.github.io/_posts/2015-04-07-myers-briggs-quality-resources.md

 - resources
 tumblr_url: http://joshuahaug.com/post/115737168114/myers-briggs-quality-resources
 ---
-This is the first in (what I hope will be) a series of Quality Resource compilations.

 Many people find it difficult to learn concepts on their own.
-Here’s something to think about: straightforward & factual resources should be shared whenever possible.
-It’s the only way we’ll separate the wheat from the chaff.
+Here’s something to think about: does one have a moral obligation to share straightforward & factual resources?

 * Applications of Myers-Briggs (and personality theory in general) to human-computer interaction
 * Audiovisual folks might appreciate Michael Pierce's Sixteen Types